 How to Improve Communication in Relationships

-To fuel relationships, communicate in relationships is an essential part of communication.
+To fuel relationships, connection in relationships is an essential part of communication.
 Positive communication includes stating your feelings with clarity and listening to your partner with the committed goal of understanding their perspective.
 Listening in this manner means you are not thinking about your response.
 After listening to what your partner has to say, reflecting back to them what you have heard helps clarify that you have understood what they are saying.

 Avoiding assumptions and communicating assertively help avoid unnecessary misunderstandings and conflict.
 Even when you feel you know your partner, remind yourself that you cannot read their mind.
 Asking questions from a place of openness and curiosity helps keep communication positive and circumvent irritation, confusion, or hurt.